deepakdhull80/vqvae-pytorch/README.md

 The VAE uses a loss function that combines two terms:
 1. Reconstruction Loss: Measures how well the output of the decoder matches the input data.
 This can be done using Mean Squared Error (MSE) or Binary Cross-Entropy (BCE).
 2. KL Divergence: Ensures that the learned latent space distribution is close to a prior distribution (typically a standard normal distribution).
 It acts as a regularizer to prevent overfitting and ensures a well-structured latent space.

+### Vector Quantized VAE

+#### Why different from VAE:
+    1. Encoder network outputs discrete, rather than continuous, codes.
+    2. The prior is learnt rather than static.

+#### Posterior Collapse:
+Posterior collapse is a phenomenon in VAEs where the encoder output (the posterior distribution) becomes almost identical to the prior distribution, regardless of the input.
+This typically happens when the decoder is too powerful, learning to reconstruct the input without relying on the latent code.
+As a result, the latent variables z carry little to no useful information, rendering the latent space ineffective.

 ## Commands: